aelyakoubi/website/README.md

 https://website-frontend-8wnm.onrender.com

-It may take up to 50 till 160 seconds for the website to be online due to a free account at Render!
+- It may take up to 50 till 160 seconds for the website to be online due to a free account at Render!

-Het kan tot 50 seconden duren voordat de website online is i.v.m. een gratis account!
+- Het kan tot 50 seconden duren voordat de website online is i.v.m. een gratis account!

 If you want to test, log in:

 Username:       Wimpie Blok
 Password:       Wimpie1234

 Note: Do NOT press on delete in the useraccountpage, otherwise you need another username and password.

-You can find other usernames and passwords in my github account under website-backend/src/data/users.json.
+You can find other usernames and passwords in my github account under website-backend/src/data/users.json or create an account in de the signup page.

-Due it is connected to Render.com and my MySql server.

 ```Starting up !!!```